 Trapped within the silence of her bedchamber, fear clouded Oona’s mind and kept sleep well at bay.
-She rolled onto her side, facing the door to her bedroom.
-Sighing, she traced her fingers back and forth across the silk in front of her face.
-The night moon painted the lavender sheets a luminous shade of blue and scattered deep shadows throughout the chamber, any one of which might conceal an assassin—or so her father said.
+She rolled onto her side, facing the door.
+With a sigh, she traced her fingers back and forth across the silk in front of her face.
+The night moon painted the lavender sheets a luminous shade of blue and scattered deep shadows around the room, any one of which might conceal an assassin—or so her father said.

-She hated this, the endless solitude, but could think of no excuse to give her father that would allow her closest friend to share the room.
+She hated this, the endless solitude, but could think of no excuse to give the king that would allow her closest friend to share the room.
 Especially considering the girl was also her handmaiden―or at least, Oona wished her thus.
 Kitlyn had been relegated to a tiny room across the hall.
-Even that much had the other servants jealous.
+Even that small privilege had left the other servants jealous.
 None of them had a private room in the princess’ hall.

 Princess.
 Oona traced her finger over the silk sheets.
-She hated this word―this wall―between her and her dearest friend, who for the past four years had been treated like a servant.
+She hated that word―this wall―between her and her dearest friend, who for the past four years had been treated like a servant.
 She also hated the Foretelling.
 If the old ones spoke truth, tens of thousands would die by her hand someday.
-That alone made all the rich trappings of her life feel hollow.
+The mere thought of it made all the rich trappings of her life feel hollow.
 If the gods would see fit not to demand the death of an entire kingdom, she’d happily give it all up to live like a peasant.

-Oona pushed herself flat and stared up at the ceiling.
+Oona rolled flat on her back and stared up at the ceiling.
 Decorative wells with carved protrusions swam with shadows.
 As a little girl, she’d often wake from a bad dream and in her fog, mistake them for bats or creatures watching her sleep―and scream.
 She let off a halfhearted chuckle and thought back to when she’d been too young to worry about war, or what those bloodthirsty cretins in Evermoor wanted to do to her.
 Alas, she grew up.
 Her days of running around the garden with her best friend, playing tricks on the groundskeepers, laughing and hiding, were over.

 A frown crossed her lips.
 With years came separation.
 She, the princess, had duties to attend to while Kitlyn toiled away at whatever task Fauhurst or Elsbeth would give her.
 Oona’s eyebrows knit together.
 Father often went to great lengths to appease her wants―everything except for leaving the castle―but when she’d asked to have Kitlyn granted a minor title so she could be a friend and companion ever at her side, he claimed he needed time to consider.
 When she’d demanded the girl be left alone to attend only to her, he’d dismissed that as well.
 A pampered ruler is not what Lucernia needs had been his response.